Alter No-humano. Referencias

 Organized abusers often want alters to believe they are anything other than parts of an abused child.
 One simple way of creating non-human alters is to split off an alter by inflicting pain while the child is exposed to circumstances that lead her to believe she is not human.
 For example, the child is given a hallucinogenic drug while suggestions are made about demons, and the other people are wearing demon costumes… Or the child is put in a cage with a fierce dog, and only fed dog food when she begs for it like a dog.
 Or the child is given a paralyzing drug so that she cannot move, shown movies about aliens, and told she is an alien who can observe this world but cannot act in it.

 Miller, A. (2019).
-HEALING THE UNIMAGINABLE: Treating Ritual Abuse and Mind Control by Alison Miller.
+Healing the Unimaginable: Treating Ritual Abuse and Mind Control by Alison Miller.
 Taylor & Francis.

 “Marcie, the boy dog” differed from “Magic Cat” in several important respects.
 Although both children activated their animal alter egos in response to stress, this happened much less frequently with “Magic Cat.”.

-Md, F. P. W. (1997).
+Putnam, F. W. (1997).
 Dissociation in Children and Adolescents: A Developmental Perspective (1.a ed.).
 Guilford Publications.

 While the victim of a single acute trauma may say she is “not herself’ since the event, the victim of chronic trauma may lose the sense that she has a self.
 Survivors may describe themselves as reduced to a nonhuman life form (Lovelace and McGrady, 1980; Timerman, 1981).
 Niederland (1968), in his clinical observations of concentration camp survivors, noted that alterations of personal identity were a constant feature of the survivor syndrome.
 While the majority of his patients complained, “I am now a different person,” the most severely harmed stated simply, “I am not a person.”